 War shares memories of the conflict that secured Croatia's independence from the former Yugoslavia, a struggle that

-followed by a memorable farewell dinner, accompanied by
+at leisure, followed by a memorable farewell dinner.

 Transfer to the airport for your flight home.